 In assessing the range of materials to be included, the Welsh Government has considered the impact of a DRS against the baseline recycling rate in Wales, and the statutory requirements of the Well-being of Future Generations (Wales) Act 2015 alongside the overarching commitments to become a net zero carbon and zero-waste nation by 2050.
 Acknowledging the consultation responses advocating for the inclusion of as wide a range of materials as possible and also advances in digital DRS technology solutions that could allow bottle deposit return via existing kerbside collection infrastructure thereby reducing the reliance on return to retailer reverse vending machines, against a higher baseline recycling rate the inclusion of glass provides an overall better rate of return from the economic impact assessment of the scheme in Wales.
 Welsh Government is therefore progressing with the option as set out in the consultation to introduce an all-in DRS in Wales which includes polyethylene terephthalate plastic, steel and aluminium cans, and glass bottles.

-For information, the materials in scope of the DRS in Scotland are polyethylene terephthalate plastic, steel and aluminium cans, and glass bottles.
+For information, the materials in scope of the DRS in Scotland are polyethylene terephthalate plastic, steel and aluminium cans.

 Finally, the consultation explored the inclusion of the cap as part of the in-scope drinks container.
 When returning containers to a return point, consumers across all three nations will be required to keep containers intact.
 However, redemption of the deposit will not be dependent on the cap being returned with the container.
 Caps/lids are more likely to be removed or misplaced.
 An obligation to return the bottle with the cap could, therefore, result in less in-scope material being returned where the cap has been misplaced.
 Consumers will instead be encouraged to return the container with the cap/lid attached.
 This will increase the recycling rates of materials used in the cap and reduce littering.